 What is Burdock Root Oil Good For?

-When it comes to optimal hair health, burdock root is one of the great natural oils especially for the treatment of thinning hair.
+When it comes to optimal hair and scalp health, burdock root is one of the great natural oils, especially for the treatment of thinning hair.

 There’s a good reason I featured it prominently in How to Grow Your Hair Healthy and Long with Natural Oils.

 When I was suffering from hair loss issues, burdock root oil was one of the oils that helped me regrow my hair.